-Development of Radiopharmaceuticals (ARC, ARDC): The vector molecules developed are then coupled to either beta (177Lu), alpha (212Pb / 212Bi, 213Bi, 225Ac) or Auger (125I, 195mPt / 193mPt) emitting radionuclides used in therapeutic purposes or to gamma or beta + (89Zr, 111In) radionuclides for diagnostic purposes.
-The radiopharmaceuticals obtained are called antibody radiolabeled conjugate (ARC) or antibody radiolabeled drug conjugate" (ARDC) when they are using radioactive platinum (carboplatin) compounds
+Resulting molecules are then coupled either to beta (177Lu), alpha (212Pb / 212Bi, 213Bi, 225Ac) or Auger (125I, 195mPt / 193mPt) radionuclides for therapeutic purposes or to beta+ (89Zr, 68Ga) or gamma (111In)radionuclides, for diagnostic purposes.
+The radiopharmaceuticals obtained are called "antibody radiolabeled conjugate" (ARC) and more specifically "antibody radiolabeled drug conjugate" (ARDC) when they involve chemotherapy drug, namely carboplatin containing radioactive 195mPt or 193mPt.

 Study of the radiobiological mechanisms involved: The optimization of the treatments by TRT requires to understand the mode of action of the ionizing radiations in a context of irradiation with low rate of dose, prolonged on several days and delivering very heterogeneous doses in the body, the tissues and up to the cellular level.
 We are particularly interested in the contribution of targeted (purely radiative) and non-targeted effects observed in cells not directly irradiated by radiopharmaceuticals.
 These include "bystander" effects involving short-distance intercellular communications and abscopal (also referred to as systemic) effects involving activation of the immune system.
 We have demonstrated the involvement of membrane lipid rafts in the targeted and non-targeted cytotoxic mechanisms of RTV Auger and alpha.
 Lipid rafts are membrane domains enriched in ceramide and cholesterol and also containing various proteins.
 Their formation is accompanied by the activation of signaling pathways involving the p38 / JNK proteins involved in cell death.
 The ceramide is itself formed by hydrolysis of sphingomyelin, a membrane sphingolipid, under the action of acid sphingomyelinase, itself activated by reactive oxygen species produced by irradiation.